Using a Live Ledger

 Many popular libraries and frameworks, including React, already work this way.
 When you use the Fireproof React hooks, you don’t have to worry about when to refresh, you just write JSX that includes your data.

-If you have raw JavaScript and want to experience the benefits of reactive coding, try just refreshing your whole UI (run your app’s redraw function) on each database change.
+If you have raw JavaScript and want to experience the benefits of reactive coding, try just refreshing your whole UI (run your app’s redraw function) on each ledger change.
 Yes, this is inefficient and can get glitchy, but when it starts to matter, there are plenty of ways to optimize.

 and useDocument